-That said, it’s true there are as many as 8.4 million family members in the U.S. caring for relatives who live with emotional or mental health conditions (not including cognitive impairment).
-If you’re one of those caregivers, you face unique challenges that make caregiving even more difficult – and more stressful – than what a typical family caregiver might experience.
+There are as many as 8.4 million family members in the U.S. caring for relatives who live with emotional or mental health conditions (not including cognitive impairment).
+If you’re one of those caregivers, you may face unique challenges that make caregiving even more difficult – and more stressful – than what a typical family caregiver might experience.

 Mental Health Conditions Affecting Seniors and Their CaregiversThe National Alliance for Caregiving published On Pins and Needles: Caregivers of Adults with Mental Illness, a report on mental health caregiving.
-The study found that the average mental health caregivers are women who are 54 years old, though most are ages 45 to 64 (54%).
-They’re typically caring for a relative (88%) with one of the following conditions:
+The study found that the average mental health caregivers are women who are 54 years old and are typically caring for a relative (88%) with one of the following conditions: bipolar disorder, schizophrenia, depression, anxiety, alcohol or drug abuse.

 - Providing full or partial financial support to your loved one